How To Introduce Yourself To Coworkers (With 8 Tips)

-Some companies introduce new employees during orientation, while others let newcomers make connections on their own.
+Some companies introduce new employees during orientation while others let newcomers make connections on their own.
 Regardless of how your new company handles introductions, seeking opportunities to introduce yourself properly can establish a solid foundation for a happy and rewarding work life.
-Here are some tips to help you make introductions to new colleagues.
+Here are some tips to help you make introductions to colleagues at your new workplace:

 1. Base your introduction on your environment

-Consider your new workplace’s environment and determine whether you should introduce yourself in a casual or formal way.
+Consider your new workplace’s environment and determine whether you should introduce yourself casually or formally.
 Make sure your approach suits your company’s style and culture.
 Whether the work environment is relaxed or formal, you should usually include your name and job title in your introductions.

 Example: “Hi, Dave here.
 I am the new operations manager.”